Do You Realize??: Commercial appearances

 Hewlett-Packard featured the band alongside Penn and Teller in its 2002 commercial for its HP Media Center PC, which included a clip of the music video.
 In a review of the ad, music journalist Jim DeRogatis said, "It was a commercial for the Flaming Lips," as much as it was for HP's computer.

-In 2003, VH1 featured the song in spot that promoted its network.
+In 2003, VH1 featured the song in a spot that promoted its network.
 In 2004, Mitsubishi used the song in a television ad for one of its cars, as did Land Rover in 2007 with voice-over by Charles Shaughnessy.

 A cover version was used in the teaser trailer of Transformers: The Last Knight in late 2016.

-The song was used in the trailer for Guardians of the Galaxy Vol. 3 shown at San Diego Comic-Con in July 2022.
+The song was used in the trailer for Guardians of the Galaxy Vol. 3 shown at San Diego Comic-Con in July 2022 and would later be included in the film as a part of Awesome Mix Vol. 3.

+The song was later used in the trailer for the 2023 film Landscape with Invisible Hand.

 Covers

 The song was covered by The Reign of Kindo on their eponymous debut album.
 It was also covered in 2012 by Ball Park Music for Australian radio station Triple J's Like a Version.

 Father John Misty, American folk singer-songwriter and former member of indie rock bands Saxon Shore and Fleet Foxes, performed a version of the song in July 2012 for The A.V.
 Club's A.V.
 Undercover series.
 Father John Misty's version is featured in the 2022 film Press Play.

 American Jewish rock band Blue Fringe covered the song on their 2007 album The Whole World Lit Up.